mrsahin101/Video_Lectures/Linux/FreeCodeCamp_Introduction_to_Linux/Notes.md

 ![Process Type](./Images/PID_Types.PNG)
 - To terminate process <code>kill -9 pid</code> kills the process or <code>kill -SIGKILL pid</code>
 - The operating system identifies who started the process by RUID(Real user id)
-- RGID -> Identifies the group that started tthe process,
+- RGID -> Identifies the group that started the process,
 - EUID -> Determines the access rights of the user
 - EGID -> Determines the access rights of the group